What’s Really Hiding Inside Your Air Ducts?

 FAQ: The Questions Everyone Asks

-How long does it take?Typically between 1.5 and 3 hours, depending on the size of your system.
+Typically, it takes between 1.5 and 3 hours, depending on the size of your system.

 A Final Thought